-The heels of her specially made boots clattered loudly in the hall, telling Tiberias that she drew near.
+The heels of her specially made boots clattered loudly in the hall, telling Tiberias she drew near.
 He sat at his desk reading over the numerous documents pertaining to his duties as Marshall of Jerusalem.
 Waiting for him to acknowledge her presence, Buffy studied her dear friend.

 She noticed how his duties had aged him, adding gray to his once dark hair, along with fine lines around his eyes and mouth.
 As a child, she had thought Tiberias a giant among men who slayed the dragons to keep her castle safe.
-A soft smile tipped up the edges of her lips at the memory of when she had informed him that she intended to marry him when she reached the great age of ten.
+A soft smile tipped the edges of her lips at the memory of when she had informed him she intended to marry him when she reached the great age of ten.
 He had solemnly promised to wait for her as her steadfast and stalwart knight always ready to protect and serve his princess.
 Words said in jest to placate an imaginative child had marked the start of a long and beautiful friendship.

 "Come in and sit down before our guests arrive," Tiberias' gravelly voice ordered as he finished his paperwork.

 She walked across the room to sit down in a shaded area where a smaller desk stood.
 They heard voices approaching from the front entryway, and nodded to each other as their charade was set in motion.